Back to ‘ABCD’ of Data: Master, Golden, Reference and Metadata

 Transactional Data

-Transactional data is related to business events.
-It is the largest volume of data managed in the enterprise.
-Examples of business events can be:
+Transactional data represents business events and activities.
+It is typically the largest volume of data managed within an enterprise.

 Master Data